• People banner

 About

-Emma advises on a range of landlord and tenant matters such as lease renewals under the Landlord and Tenant Act 1954, possession claims, rent arrears and service charge recovery and breach of covenant disputes.
-Emma also advises on issues arising on lease termination including dilapidations and the exercise of break clauses (including the validity of break notices, and compliance with break conditions).
+Emma also deals with land registration disputes (including rectification and boundary determination claims), and on a range of landlord and tenant matters such as lease renewals under the Landlord and Tenant Act 1954, possession claims, rent arrears and service charge recovery, and breach of covenant disputes.
+Emma also advises on all issues which arise on lease termination such as dilapidations and the exercise of break clauses (including the validity of break notices, and compliance with break conditions), and property insolvency related disputes.

-Emma’s clients include large corporations, developers, commercial and residential landlords and tenants, large land owners of estates and high net worth individuals.
+Emma’s clients include large corporations, developers, commercial and residential landlords and tenants, large estate owners and high-net-worth individuals.

-Emma is ranked as an ‘Associate to watch’ by Chambers and Partners 2024.
+Emma is ranked as an ‘Associate to watch’ by Chambers and Partners 2025 and as a ‘Leading Associate’ by the Legal 500 2025.
+Emma is also a member of the Property Litigation Association.

 Experience